 - Any person with parental responsibility for a child

 An application for an interim care order can be made under Section 31 of the Children Act 1989.
-If granted, the order will give the local authority legal authority to take care of and provide necessary protection for a child.

 3) How long does an interim care order last?